Chapter 4 - Cox Proportional Hazards Regression

 dev_resid <- resid(obj, type = 'deviance') # n-vector of deviance

-# scatter plot residuals against covariate
+# Scatter plot residuals against covariate

 plot(df$zk, mart_resid)